 Ques.
 What does the NCERT Class 12 Business Studies hub on Collegedunia cover?

 Ans.
-The hub brings together four NCERT resource types (Solutions, Notes, NCERT Book PDF, Handwritten Notes) for every chapter of the 2026-27 Class 12 Business Studies syllabus - all 11 chapters across Part A (foundational management and the five functions) and Part B (business finance, financial markets, marketing, and consumer protection).
+The hub brings together four NCERT resource types (Solutions, Notes, NCERT Book PDF, Handwritten Notes) for every chapter of the 2026-27 Class 12 Business Studies syllabus.
+That covers all 11 chapters across Part A (foundational management and the five functions) and Part B (business finance, financial markets, marketing, and consumer protection).
 Every resource is free to download.

 Ques.
 Are these Class 12 Business Studies resources aligned with the 2026-27 NCERT?

 Ans.
 Yes.
-Every resource on this hub reflects the current 2026-27 rationalised NCERT.
-Where content was rationalised out of the older edition (deleted sections in Business Environment, simplified treatment of certain motivation theories), the affected resources carry an inline callout flagging the change.
+Every resource on this hub follows the current 2026-27 NCERT.
+Some content was cut from the older edition, like deleted sections in Business Environment and simpler treatment of some motivation theories.
+The affected resources carry an inline callout that flags the change.

 Ques.
 How many chapters are there in Class 12 Business Studies per the 2026-27 NCERT?